morrowmoss-studios/TriviaForge/README.md

 ## 🪄 About

-TriviaForge is part of our mission at **MorrowMoss Studios** to build cozy, enchanted experiences where curiosity and play intertwine.
+TriviaForge is part of our mission at **MorrowMoss Studios LTD** to build cozy, enchanted experiences where curiosity and play intertwine.
 Here, knowledge isn’t tested — **it’s crafted**.

 The forge glows with fae energy, runes hum under your fingertips, and each puzzle feels like stepping into a moss-lit library where the world exhaled and said, *“stay awhile.”*